 The surname Holscher was first found in Germany, where the name Holscher came from humble beginnings but gained a significant reputation for its contribution to the emerging mediaeval society.
 It later became more prominent as numerous branches of the same house acquired distant estates, some of which were located in other countries.
 Through the acquisition of these estates as well as their important contributions to society, the family successfully elevated their social status.

-Important Dates for the Holscher family
+Early History of the Holscher family

 This web page shows only a small excerpt of our Holscher research.
 Another 83 words (6 lines of text) are included under the topic Early Holscher History in all our PDF Extended History products and printed products wherever possible.